Title: Vice President for Finance and Accounting

 A Bachelor’s degree in Finance, Accounting or Business Administration is required; a Master’s degree or CPA is preferred.

-Annual compensation will be competitive and relocation assistance, if needed, is negotiable.
+The salary range is $170,000 to $190,000 based on experience.
+Relocation assistance, if needed, is negotiable.
 A comprehensive benefits package will be provided.

 Sign up for our monthly newsletter